-Type of Pension Plan Feature

-(see descriptions and codes below)
+Type of Pension Plan Feature (see descriptions and codes below) Co de

-Employee Stock Ownership Plan (ESOP) А
+Employee stock ownership plan (ESOP) Α

 Leveraged ESOP В

-Participant-Directed Account Plan С
+Participant-directed account plan С

-Pension Plan maintained outside the USA D
+Pension plan maintained outside the USA .
+D

-Plan covering self-employed individuals Е
+Plan covering self-employed individuals . Ε

-Affiliated Service Group (Code section 414(m)(2)) F
+Affiliated service group (Code section 414(m)) (2)) F

-401(k) Plan-(Plan containing a cash or deferred
+401(k) plan-(plan containing a cash or deferi red

 arrangement) G

-Top-Heavy plan (in 1984 or subsequent plan
+Top-heavy plan (in 1984 or subsequent plan year) Н

-year) Н

-Plan with Permitted Disparity Provisions-(See
+Plan with permitted disparity provisions-(See 3

-Code sections 401(a)(5) and 401(l) 1
+Code sections 401(a)(5) and 401(l)) -

 Master plan J

-Prototype plan K
+Prototype plan Κ

+Regional prototype plan L

+One-participant plan Μ
-Regional Prototype plan • If you enter code A or B, you must complete Schedule E (Form 5500) and attach it to the Form 5500 you file for this plan.

-• Enter code B for a leveraged ESOP if the plan acquires employer securities with borrowed money or other debt-financing techniques.

-Enter code C for a pension plan that provides for individual accounts and permits a participant or beneficiary to exercise independent control over the assets in his or her account (see ERISA section 404(c)).

-• Enter Code D for a pension benefit plan maintained outside the United States primarily for nonresident aliens.
-See Kinds of Filers on page 3 for more information.

-• Enter code F for a plan of an Affiliated Service Group.
-In general, Code section 414(m)(2) defines an affiliated service group as a first service organization (FSO) that has:

-1. A service organization (A-ORG) that is a shareholder or partner in the FSO and that regularly performs services for the FSO, or is regularly associated with the FSO in performing services for third persons, and/or a.
-A significant portion of the business of that organization consists of performing services for the FSO or A-ORG of a type historically performed by employees in the service field of the FSO or A-ORG, and b.
+- If you enter code A or B, you must complete Schedule E (Form 5500) and attach it to the Form 5500 you file for this plan. - Enter code B for a leveraged ESOP if the plan acquires employer securities with borrowed money or other debt-financing techniques. - Enter code C for a pension plan that provides for individual accounts and permits a participant or beneficiary to exercise independent control over the assets in his or her account (see ERISA section 404(c)). - Enter Code D for a pension benefit plan maintained outside the United States primarily for nonresident aliens.
+See Kinds of Filers on page 3 for more information. - Enter code F for a plan of an affiliated service group.
+In general, Code section 414(m)(2) defines an affiliated service group as a first service organization (FSO) that has: - 1.
+A service organization (A-ORG) that is a shareholder or partner in the FSO and that regularly performs services for the FSO, or is regularly associated with the FSO in performing services for third persons, and/or - 2.
+Any other organization (B-ORG) if: - a.
+A significant portion of the business of that organization consists of performing services for the FSO or A-ORG of a type historically performed by employees in the service field of the FSO or A-ORG, and - b.
 10% or more of the interest of the B-ORG is held by persons who are highly compensated employees of the FSO or A-ORG.